gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Change the visual C++ toolchain to:
     - Use `link.exe` to link the executable and shared libraries.
 - Change the link task types to declare their input and output files as properties with the appropriate annotations.
+- Introduce a `Toolchain` concept, so that the compiler and linker from the same toolchain are always used together.
 - Add these task types to the DSL reference and mark as incubating.

-## Open issues

-- Naming scheme for tasks and binaries.
-- Introduce a toolchain concept, so that the compiler and linker from the same toolchain are always used together.
-- Add compiler and linker options to the binaries.
-- Separate out compiler and linker options on the component.
-- Add object file directory property to the binaries.
-- Add a convention to give each binary a separate object file directory.
-- Add link dependencies to binaries.
-This is resolved to determine which dependencies to link against.
-- Add a hook to allow the generated compiler and linker command-line options to be tweaked before forking.
-- Add an `InstallExecutable` task type and use this to install an executable.
-- Allow the C++ compiler and linker executables for a toolchain to be specified.

 ## Test cases